Missions for EU research and innovation

 Read more about our work related to the five mission areas.

-The EU Mission on Climate-Neutral and Smart Cities will support 100 European cities in their systemic transformation towards climate neutrality by 2030.
+The EU Mission on 100 Climate-Neutral and Smart Cities by 2030 will support 112 European cities in their systemic transformation towards climate neutrality by 2030.
 The mission aims to create a bottom-up approach towards achieving climate neutrality supported by a Climate City Contract, which requires the participation of the entire local ecosystem and support from all governance levels.

-ERRIN has actively contributed to shaping the Mission on Climate-Neutral and Smart Cities - both through the participation in the Mission Assembly as well as through the development of several input papers and discussions with the European Commission.
-The latest input paper (May 2021) provided input to the Mission Implementation Plan, focusing on the Climate City Contract and the Expression of Interest.
+ERRIN has actively contributed to shaping and implementing the Mission on 100 Climate-Neutral and Smart Cities by 2030 through the development of several input papers and organisation of events and discussions with the European Commission.
+The latest input was a letter on cities' concerns (November 2021) focusing on the selection criteria and evaluation process for the Expression of Interest, the Climate City Contract and the Mission Label.

 Adaptation to climate change

-This mission area will support adjustment and solutions to climate change, but also address communities to lead the societal transformation.
+The Mission on Adaptation to Climate Change will support EU regions, cities and local authorities in their efforts to build resilience against the impacts of climate change.
 The vision is to turn the urgent challenge of adapting to climate change into an opportunity to make Europe more resilient, climate prepared and fair.
 The objective is to support at least 150 European regions and communities to become climate resilient by 2030 and enable large-scale transformations of 75 demonstrators.

 Cancer